Updated: December 21, 2016

 The head node computer (or computers) where HPC Pack is installed must be fully configured (that is, all the steps required in the Deployment To-do List have been completed).
 Your HPC cluster can be configured in any cluster network topology (1-5) that is supported by HPC Pack.
 The head node must be able to connect over the Internet to Azure services.
 In most cases, this Internet connectivity is provided by the connection of the head node to the enterprise network.
 You might need to contact your network administrator to configure this connectivity.

-For more information about the cluster network topologies that are supported by HPC Pack, see Appendix 1: HPC Cluster Networking.
+For more information about the cluster network topologies that are supported by HPC Pack, see Configure the HPC Cluster Network.

 If you are considering deploying a large number of Azure nodes, be aware that large deployments can place significant demands on your head node and the HPC cluster databases.
 You may need additional RAM or disk space on the head node computer, and you might need to install the cluster databases on a remote server that is running Microsoft SQL Server.
 For more information, see Best Practices for Large Deployments of Azure Nodes with Microsoft HPC Pack.